Modernising The Queen Elizabeth Hospital

 You can keep up-to-date with the latest updates and developments by subscribing to our monthly Modernising Our Hospital newsletter.
 Please email CommunicationsQEH@qehkl.nhs.uk to register your interest.
 Alternatively, you can view the newsletters here.

-Investing in our estate, facilities and digital infrastructure is key to achieving our vision to be the best rural District General Hospital for patient and staff experience.
-We have a number of really exciting projects underway which will significantly modernise our hospital and in turn further improve the experience of our patients, their families and staff.
-The following projects are possible thanks to a £20.6m of emergency capital funding the Trust has received:
+Investing in our estate, facilities and digital infrastructure is key to achieveing our vision to be the best rural District General Hospital for patient and staff experience.
+The following exciting projects demonstrate how we are significantly modernising our hospital, and in turn, further improving the experience of our patients, their families and staff.

 New West Norfolk Eye Centre opens